 (24:14):

-There's just a lot of fear and sense of insecurity that comes along with that fear.
-So we're raising people to, instead of being confident and sort of going into the future with eyes open and wanting to accomplish and innovate and look for opportunities in these ways, there's a sense of, well, there's threats bearing down on me from every direction.
+There's just a lot of fear and a sense of insecurity that comes along with that fear.
+So we're raising people to instead of being confident and going into the future with eyes open and wanting to accomplish and innovate and look for opportunities in these ways, there's a sense of, well, there's threats bearing down on me from every direction.
 Who is going to protect me from those threats?
 So the orientation is very different.
 Instead of what am I going to go into the world and accomplish, it's who's going to protect me from these threats that are bearing down on me.
-And so it's understandable that they would very often turn to the entity that is seen unfortunately as being on the front lines of serving our needs, which is the state.
-And so more and more and more, I think people just, they turn immediately to what law can we pass?
-What are you politician going to do to protect me from the things that I feel fearful of?

 Mitch Daniels (25:06):

-I think those insights are becoming better and better documented the way we've been raising children.
-For one thing ironically, that parents who are being very protective may be leaving your youngsters in a more vulnerable position as opposed to a safer one.
-Let me ask you about the, we've written about this phenomenon we now call intersectionality in which various grievances are said to be all entangled with each other, all really part of the same fabric, however disparate they may appear to be.
+You've written about this phenomenon we now call intersectionality in which various grievances are said to be all entangled with each other, all really part of the same fabric, however disparate they may appear to be.
 Talk about that.
 Am I describing it accurately?
 Where did it come from and what are its implications?

 Stephanie Slade (25:58):

-I always want to start by saying that I think that this emerges out of good intentions, that there are many people, especially young people who look around at the world and they see injustices and they look back at the past and they see even more injustices and they want to do something about them, and they want to recognize those who have maybe not gotten what seems like a fair shake because of who they are, because of the color of their skin, because of their gender, whatever the case may be.
+I always want to start by saying that I think that this emerges out of good intentions.
+That there are many people, especially young people, who look around at the world and they see injustices, and they look back at the past and they see even more injustices, and they want to do something about them, and they want to recognize those who have maybe not gotten what seems like a fair shake because of who they are, because of the color of their skin, because of their gender, whatever the case may be.
 They think, well, we should somehow try to make it up to them socially as a society.
-We should try to make it up to these folks the way it goes wrong, the way it has gone wrong.
-I think that has trained a generation of people to think in terms of how can I stack up my victim points one on top of another, because that's how you get status under a system like this.
+We should try to make it up to these folks.

-So I think what we do is we award status based on, well, how many kinds of victimization do you have?
-I mean, I'm a woman, so I've had to deal with the patriarchy, but you're a man, so you haven't had to deal with that.
-But somebody else who maybe is part of the LGBT community or of another race or ethnicity, they have even more points, victim points that they can stack up, and so they have more status and there's nothing that you or I could ever do to match their status under a situation like this.
-So it creates actually a very, it's very divisive.
-It creates these divisions and the sense of permanent status differentials that nothing can be done about because it's all about the essences of who we are, nothing about what I've done or what you've done or what kind of person we are, but it's just what do we look like?
-What are our demographic characteristics?
+It's very divisive.
+It creates these divisions and the sense of permanent status differentials that nothing can be done about because it's all about the essences of who we are.
+Nothing about what I've done or what you've done or what kind of people we are, but it's just what do we look like, what are our demographic characteristics?
 I think this is very unhealthy.
-I think it's quite dehumanizing in exactly the same way that the kinds of prejudices that this was supposed to be combating was dehumanizing, treating people as a member of a community, not based on who you are as an individual, but just what do you represent?
-What group do you represent?
-It does the same thing unfortunately,
+I think it's quite dehumanizing in exactly the same way that the kinds of prejudices that this was supposed to be combating was dehumanizing, treating people as a member of a community that’s not based on who you are as an individual, but just what do you represent, what group do you represent.
+It does the same thing, unfortunately.

 Mitch Daniels (27:47):

-Stephanie Slade (28:06):
+Stephanie Slade (28:07):

 That's right.